 The radio archives include a recording of one prominent Sudeten German politician, Wilhelm Sebekowsky, talking at a huge political rally in Dresden on 19th September 1938, a few days after his party had been banned in Czechoslovakia for leading an attempted coup in the Sudetenland:

-“Victory will be ours,” he screamed, as the crowd as the crowd responded with deafening and prolonged cheers, “because the vision of Adolf Hitler must triumph!”
+“Victory will be ours,” he screamed, as the crowd responded with deafening and prolonged cheers, “because the vision of Adolf Hitler must triumph!”

 Two weeks later, victory was indeed theirs, as Britain and France agreed in Munich to allow Hitler to march into the Sudetenland.
 Yet there were also Sudeten Germans who remained vehemently opposed to Hitler.
 The leader of the Sudeten German Social Democrats, Wenzel Jaksch, gave a moving talk on Radio Prague’s English shortwave broadcasts16th September 1938, just days before the fateful Munich conference.